-Began with the set of claims with bill types 12X, 13X, and 14X, without Maryland, Guam, or USVI, and including claims with flags for invalid CCRs set (n=131,236,913).
+Began with the set of claims with bill types 12X, 13X, and 14X, without Maryland, Guam, or USVI, and including claims with flags for invalid CCRs set (n=123,894,137).

-Excluded claims with CCRs that were flagged as invalid in Pre-STAGE 1.
-These included claims for hospitals without a CCR, for hospitals paid an all-inclusive rate, for critical access hospitals, for hospitals with obviously erroneous CCRs (greater than 90 or less than .0001), and for hospitals with CCRs that were identified as outliers (3 standard deviations from the geometric mean after removing erroneous CCRs) (n=2,079,110).
+Excluded claims with CCRs that were flagged as invalid in Pre-STAGE 1 and claims with charge equal to payment lines.
+These included claims for hospitals without a CCR, for hospitals paid an all-inclusive rate, for critical access hospitals, for hospitals with obviously erroneous CCRs (greater than 90 or less than .0001), and for hospitals with CCRs that were identified as outliers (3 standard deviations from the geometric mean after removing erroneous CCRs) (n=2,044,767).